Axia-Tech/AXIA-wiki/docs/learn/learn-cross-consensus.md

 There are two kinds of vertical message-passing transport protocols:

-- **UMP (Upward Message Passing)**: allows parachains to send messages to their relay chain.
+- **UMP (Upward Message Passing)**: allows allychains to send messages to their relay chain.
-- **DMP (Downward Message Passing)**: allows the relay chain to pass messages down to one of their parachains.
+- **DMP (Downward Message Passing)**: allows the relay chain to pass messages down to one of their allychains.

-Messages that are passed via `DMP` may originate from a parachain.
-In which case, first `UMP` is used to communicate the message to the Relay Chain and `DMP` is used to move it down to another parachain.
+Messages that are passed via `DMP` may originate from a allychain.
+In which case, first `UMP` is used to communicate the message to the Relay Chain and `DMP` is used to move it down to another allychain.

 ### XCMP (Cross-Chain Message Passing)

 The cross-chain message-passing transport protocol:

-- **XCMP** (Cross-Chain Message Passing): allows the parachains to send messages between themselves.
+- **XCMP** (Cross-Chain Message Passing): allows the allychains to send messages between themselves.

 Cross-chain transactions are resolved using a simple queuing mechanism based around a Merkle tree to ensure fidelity.
-It is the task of the Relay Chain validators to move transactions on the output queue of one parachain into the input queue of the destination parachain.
+It is the task of the Relay Chain validators to move transactions on the output queue of one allychain into the input queue of the destination allychain.
 However, only the associated metadata is stored as a hash in the Relay Chain storage.

 The input and output queue are sometimes referred to in the codebase and associated documentation as